OkBambi/To-Do-List/README.md

 # To-Do-List
 ```
-A program that lets you create tasks to do and check them off as you finish.
+This a program that allows you to create lists and complete them

 Contributors:
-- Bambi
+Brandon Crespo
-- Brandon Crespo
+Bambi
 ```